 Short of calling the company and speaking directly with a customer service representative, there’s no way to know for sure if the product you are considering is safe.
 Welcome to America.

-SnackSafely.com works with 65+ manufacturers that agree to provide us with detailed, up-to-date allergen processing information in return for listings in our publications.
+SnackSafely.com works closely with over 100 manufacturers that agree to provide us with detailed, up-to-date allergen processing information in return for listings in our publications.
 We work with companies of all sizes ranging from mega-corporations like Tootsie Roll Industries to small manufacturers that sell a handful of products via the internet.
 Joining us and having qualifying products listed is entirely free for the manufacturer regardless of their size or whether the company specializes in “Free-From” products.